 Take notice of the little things and savour the moment.
 Being mindful of your feelings, thoughts, your body and the world around you can positively change the way you feel about life and how you approach challenges.

 Connect with the people around you, family, friends, colleagues and neighbours and spend time developing these relationships.
 Across all ages, relationships and participation in a social life are critical for mental wellbeing.
 Isn’t it interesting how many of these actions are others focused or about taking time out from the hustle and bustle?
 Our 21st century lifestyle can be very isolating and insular.

 - Modify your diet so it is well-balanced, rich in fruits, veges and low GI carbohydrates.
 Protein is used in the body to make serotonin, the “feel good” brain chemical, so having good sources of protein and B vitamins is crucial.
 Omega 3, magnesium and iodine are also important and can be found in eggs, apples, brussel sprouts, walnuts, bananas, oats, pears, salmon, strawberries, oranges, spinach, sweet potatoes, milk, dark chocolate and turkey.

 But a well-balanced diet has little value if digestion is poor.
 Fascinating research is being done on the link between gut bacteria, digestive health and mood since the gut bacteria manufacture about 95% of the body’s supply of serotonin.
 Studies on mice have shown introducing harmful bacteria into the gut increased levels of anxiety while introducing beneficial bacteria to the gut caused anxiety-prone mice to calm down and produce less cortisole under stress.
-Probiotics such as Ethical Nutrients Inner Health Plus are a good source of beneficial bacteria.
+Probiotics are a good source of beneficial bacteria.